Python3pkg/LoKi/README.md

-# Galactic_Model
+# Low-mass Kinematics (LoKi) Galactic Model
-A Galactic model for stellar astrophysics
+A Galactic model for low-mass stellar counts and kinematics.